 Hyenas are one the most misunderstood animal in Africa, known to be the bad guy of the African bush.
 They do what they need to do to stay alive in the harsh African bush.
 There are four species of hyenas, spotted hyena, also known as the laughing hyena, brown hyena, aardwolf and striped hyena.

-When guests staying at one of the four luxury Kapama lodges see hyenas out on the Big Five Reserve stretching over 15,000 hectares, see a hyena, would be the spotted hyena, the largest species of hyenas.
+When guests staying at one of the four luxury Kapama lodges happen to see hyenas out on the Big Five Reserve stretching over 15,000 hectares, the hyena they would see is the spotted hyena, the largest species of hyenas.

 The spotted hyena is a highly social animal.
 Hyenas live in territorial social groups called clans.
 Clans are matriarchal which means they are dominated by females with one female leader called the queen.
 Hyenas live in abandoned termite mounds where they will give birth to hide their cubs.
 The hyena is more closely related to the mongoose and cat than the dog.
 The gestation period is three months and up to 4 cubs can be born at a time.
 When they are born they are brownish black and only get their spots at 2 to 3 months.
 The protein and fat content of the spotted hyena is the highest of any terrestrial carnivore.
 Cubs will nurse from their mother for up to 16 months but can process solid food as early as three months.